Emmanuel-chukwudi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This will write a script that displays the third line of the file iacta
+This will write a shell script that creates a file named exactly (file contents) containing the text Best School ending by a new line